fbpx

 FacebookTwitterWhatsApp

 If you’ve read Rich Dad Poor Dad you probably learnt that introducing kids to the reality of how money works, earliest possible, proves beneficial not only to them but also to you as a parent.
 You rest assured that your child is not cruising on cloud nine thinking that once they become adults, they are assured of having money or that it is a guarantee for them to have money just because their parents do.
 Especially in this digital era where online shopping is the norm.
-It is easy for kids to spend unconsciously, without an ounce of guilt because they’re oblivious of the effort put behind earning every centavo.
+It is easy for kids to spend unconsciously, without an ounce of guilt because they’re oblivious to the effort put behind earning every centavo.

 Therefore, apart from helping a child mature, financially, let us look at other importance of introducing a child to a savings account.